 This is not just a question of dieting efficacy; it’s about understanding a condition that defies conventional weight loss wisdom.

-In exploring this central question, we delve into the complexities of PCOS and unravel whether the time-honored rule of calorie counting is a friend or foe in the battle against PCOS-related weight gain.
+Trying to understand why is it so hard to lose weight with pcos, we discuss the complexities of PCOS and figure out whether the time-honored rule of calorie counting is a friend or foe in the battle against PCOS-related weight gain.

 Understanding PCOS and Weight Gain